I gave the original glass making program a try at the glass workshop!

 Drinks poured into Ryukyu Glass are so colorful and attractive that you won’t be able to help yourself from snapping pictures.

-I ordered the SPAM and egg sandwich with the dragon fruit cider.
+I ordered the SPAM and egg sandwich and a dragon fruit cider.

 The dragon fruit cider is both sweet and sour, and so refreshing!